Frank Mechaly: 575 DENIM

 The first year that 575 DENIM brand launched, it was immensely successful.
 It was embraced by celebrities and particularly noted when actress Cameron Diaz, who was never paid for any endorsements, actually went to stores requesting to buy 575 DENIM and then wearing them at red carpet events and during her Saturday Night Live appearance.
 The brand was anticipated to have continued success when towards the end of 2004 they were sued by Levi Strauss & Co.

 LEVI STRAUSS & Co. vs. Frank Mechaly

-LEVI STRAUSS filed civil case number C 06 2402 against Frank Mechaly and his Jeanius Corporation because they felt that the 575 DENIM brand was infringing upon their 500 series jeans.
+Levi Strauss filed civil case number C 06 2402 against Frank Mechaly and his Jeanius Corporation because they felt that the 575 DENIM brand was infringing upon their 500 series jeans.
 Mechaly claimed that he never had any intention of doing that and that the brand was inspired by his birthday, which was on May 9, 1975 (5-75) and that he had simply wanted to stand out by using a number rather than a word or letters like most other brands.

-The case was extremely costly for Mechaly, financially and emotionally.
-He spent three years in litigation to the point that he lost 90% of his business due to being unable to run daily operations while fighting the lawsuit.
-He was no longer able to pay the 300 employees he had on payroll and in 2007 he ran out of resources and chose to give in to a settlement.
-Part of the settlement stated that over the course of a year the brand name must change from 575 to MAY75.
+Levi Strauss won the case, which resulted in 575 eventually closing and laying off their 300 employees.